| Title: | Modeling, Standardization and Testing for Provider Profiling |

 Each error bar will be colored to reflect the flag, making it easy to identify providers with different performance levels.

-, all error bars will have the same color, specified by errorbar_color
+When use_flag = FALSE, all error bars will have the same color, specified by errorbar_color.

 This provides a simpler visualization without flagging individual providers.